-6. Refrain From Consuming Stimulant Medicines
+6. Refrain From Taking Stimulant Medicines

 Some over-the-counter medicines for common cold and cough may contain stimulants.
-Stimulant medicines may result in increased heart rate.
+Stimulant medicines may result in an increased heart rate.
 Consult your doctor before consuming any such medicine on your own.

-7. Identify The Reasons
+7. Identify the Reasons

-8. Take Cold Water Shower
+8. Take Bath With Cold Water

 When Should You Call the Doctor?